 Education Through the Ages – A Legacy of Common Sense

 For many centuries, educators understood that children’s development occurs in natural stages of about six years.
-From birth to age 6, for example, the child’s foremost developmental task is to become comfortable with its body.
-From 6 to 12, feelings come to the fore – this is a time when children can be most effectively instructed using the “tools of imagination” – in particular, the arts.
+From birth to age 6, for example, the child’s primary developmental task is to become comfortable with its body.
+From 6 to 12, feelings come to the fore – this is a time when children can be taught most effectively through the “tools of imagination” – in particular, the arts.
 It’s a time that many of us look back upon fondly as the years that most truly defined our childhood.

 From 12 to 18, will power becomes the primary focus, as young people prepare for independent adult life.
 And finally, from 18 to 24, the life of the mind takes center stage – think of college students talking late into the night about philosophy, politics, history, science, and the arts.

-As I’ve hinted, schools in centuries past took account of these natural stages in the life of a child and adjusted their curricula accordingly.
-In ancient Greece and Rome, in India and China, and in Europe throughout the Dark Ages, Renaissance, and Enlightenment, teachers adapted their methods to the student’s age and natural tendencies.
+As I’ve hinted, schools in centuries past took account of these natural stages in the life of a child and adjusted their methods accordingly.
+In ancient Greece and Rome, in India and China, and in Europe throughout the Dark Ages, Renaissance, and Enlightenment, teachers adapted their approach to the student’s age and natural tendencies.

-I believe that, in our attempts to improve schools today, we should not overlook the reasons this system was so widely adopted and successful.
-Educators have always recognized that it was much more efficient to align their teaching methods with the child’s nature, and not try to impose adult theories that might have little correspondence with the reality of the students’ actual needs.
+I believe that in our attempts to improve schools today, we shouldn’t overlook the reasons this system was so widely and successfully adopted.
+Wise educators have always recognized that it’s much more efficient to align their teaching methods with the child’s nature, and not try to impose adult theories that might have little correspondence with the reality of the student’s needs.

-They knew that to ignore the child’s developmental stage would be disastrous, and that forcing a child of 6 or 8 years into an overwhelmingly academics-oriented curriculum would do far more harm than good.
-It would stunt the children’s emotional growth, kill their enthusiasm, stifle their curiosity, and greatly reduce their eagerness to learn.
+They knew that to ignore the child’s developmental stage would be disastrous, and that forcing a child of 6 or 8 into an overwhelmingly academics-oriented curriculum would do far more harm than good.
+It would risk stunting the children’s emotional growth, killing their enthusiasm, stifling their curiosity, and greatly reducing their eagerness to learn.

-Equally unfortunate, it would do a very inferior job of giving the children invaluable skills that would help them succeed in high school, college, and beyond – for example, the ability to cooperate happily with others, to consider others’ needs, to communicate well, and to grasp with a sure intuitive certainty the need for personal self-discipline, kindness, compassion, values, morality, courage, and honor.
+Equally unfortunate, it would do a very inferior job of giving the children invaluable skills that would help them succeed in high school, college and beyond – for example, the ability to cooperate happily with others, to consider others’ needs, to communicate well, and to grasp with a sure inner certainty the need for personal self-discipline, kindness, compassion, values, morality, courage, and honor.

 How Our Thinking About Education Changed

-It was only in the 19th century that educators and the federal government began to consider that this system, which had worked so well for so long, was in need of change.
+It was only in the 19th century that educators, encouraged by the federal government, began to consider that this system, which had worked so well for so long, was in need of change.

 What results has this stripped-down educational system achieved?
 I believe it’s fair to say that they have not been attractive:

-- Widespread cynicism and rebellion against a system that fails to acknowledge the child’s inner needs
+Widespread cynicism and rebellion against a system that fails to acknowledge the child’s inner realities

-A poisonous belief that life has no purpose, and an accompanying profound loss of motivation
+A poisonous belief that life has no purpose, and an accompanying loss of motivation

-- Addiction to drugs and alcohol, in an attempt to dull the sense of meaninglessness and the lack of awareness of life’s positive possibilities
+Addiction to drugs and alcohol, in an attempt to dull the sense of meaninglessness and the lack of awareness of life’s exciting possibilities

-- Over-competitiveness, status-seeking, cliquishness, and bullying as an affirmation of the ego against other egos, due to a lack of proper training during the “Feeling Years” from 6 to 12, and encouraged by school environments of unbridled social and academic competitiveness
+Over-competitiveness, status-seeking, cliquishness, and bullying as an affirmation of the ego against other egos, due to a lack of proper training during the “Feeling Years” from 6 to 12, and encouraged by school environments where unbridled social and academic competitiveness is the rule

-- Illiteracy and underachievement – a sense that what’s being taught has little personal relevance, and that it holds no promise of satisfying the individual’s longing for ever-increasing happiness
+Illiteracy and underachievement – a sense that what’s being taught has little relevance, and that it holds no promise of satisfying the individual’s longing for increasing happiness

-A thoroughly unrealistic, terribly misguided, and profoundly damaging belief that every child should be encouraged to compete for acceptance by an elite university
+A thoroughly unrealistic, terribly misguided, and profoundly damaging belief that every child, regardless of their natural talents and inclinations, should be encouraged to compete for acceptance at an elite university

 Many parents today have begun to awaken to the need to fix our educational system.
 Organizations have sprung up to help them in this endeavor.
 Yet everywhere, well-meaning parents, educators, and reformers are still groping for answers.

 The reformers too often overlook what has worked in the past.
-Nor do they give due attention to the handful of exceptional schools such as Living Wisdom School that have found real, working solutions to educating all aspects of the child, by implementing an educational philosophy that, far from lowering the child’s chances of being accepted by a good college and landing a good job, leads to the highest personal achievement and happiness in high school, college, and beyond.
+Nor do they give due attention to the handful of exceptional schools that have found real, working answers to educating all aspects of the child, by implementing an educational philosophy that, far from lowering the child’s chances of being accepted at a good college and landing a good job, leads to the highest personal achievement and happiness in high school, college, and beyond.

 The Answer Is in the Outcome

 What is the answer?
-I think we can gain a hint by considering the qualities that enable adults to be successful.
+I think we can gain a glimpse by considering the qualities that enable adults to be highly successful in today’s world.
 As our first example, I propose that we look at the world’s most prominent high-tech company.
-(The following account is adapted from our book, Happiness & Success at School A Magnificent Synergy.)
+(The following account is adapted from our book, Happiness & Success at School.)

 When Sergey Brin and Larry Page founded Google in 1998, they established a policy of hiring only the most brilliant applicants in STEM fields (science, technology, engineering, and math).

-A Washington Post article, “The surprising thing Google learned about its employees – and what it means for today’s students” (December 27, 2017), summarized what Google learned from Project Oxygen, the detailed examination of its hiring practices.
+A Washington Post article, “The surprising thing Google learned about its employees – and what it means for today’s students” (December 27, 2017), summarized the insights Google gleaned from Project Oxygen, the detailed examination of its hiring practices.